 - Heavy interlock knitted merino layer

 - Designed for extreme cold – 18.5 micron, 400g/m

 - Less breathable

-If you are looking for a base layer for extreme cold or for wearing when camping, then the WoolX Glacier is the warmest base layer in our selection.
+If you are looking for a base layer for extreme cold or for wearing when camping, then the WoolX Glacier is the warmest option in our selection.
 Its dense, interlock knitted construction is extremely warm and will protect from the wind as well as the cold.

 In spite of its density, it is also fairly breathable thanks to its 100% merino wool construction, although it is better suited to lower intensity activities where you will really benefit from its extra heat.